SkillsFundingAgency/das-providerevents/src/api/DataLock_README.md

 * since_event_id = (Optional) The event id that you want to read from.
 This is non-inclusive.
 * since_time = (Optional) The time that you want to read from.
 This is non-inclusive.
 * employer_account_id = (Optional) employer account identifier to filter by, i.e. 12345.
 Default is null / no filter.
 * ukprn = (Optional) learning provider ukprn to filter by, i.e. 12345.
-Default is null / mo filter.
+Default is null / no filter.
 * page_number = (Optional) page number to display, i.e. 10.
 Default is 1.

 Note: You may specify since_event_id, since_time or neither.
 You may not specify both.